 The CSS Management Agreement also provides for services, such as accounting, legal, marketing, management, data access and back-office systems, and provides us with office space and equipment usage.
-We are obligated to pay CSS a management fee equal to 5% of our gross revenue for each calendar quarter, with each quarterly payable on or prior the 45th day after the end of the calendar quarter to which it relates.
+We are obligated to pay CSS a management fee equal to 5% of our gross revenue for each calendar quarter.

 In addition, for any sponsorship which is arranged by CSS or its affiliates for (i) our video content or (ii) a multi-element transaction for which we receive a portion of such revenue and CSS receives the remaining revenue (for example, a transaction that relates to both our video content and CSS' printed products), we shall pay a sales commission to CSS equal to 20% of the portion of such revenue we receive.
 Each sales commission shall be paid within 30 days of the end of the month in which we receive it.
 If CSS collects the entire fee from such multi-element transaction, CSS will remit our portion of such fee to us after deducting its sales commission.
-There were no sales commissions earned or paid to CSS during the three months periods ended March 31, 2018 and 2017.
+There were no sales commissions earned or paid to CSS during the three months periods ended June 30, 2018 and 2017.